Promote, Enhance, and Support Pitt Business

 Section A. The Business Alumni Association will operate in conformance with the bylaws and policies of the University of Pittsburgh Alumni Association and its administrative board of directors.

-Section B. The President of the Business Alumni Association shall attend the Pitt Alumni Association Board of Directors meetings as the official voting representative of the Business Alumni Association.
+Section B. The President of the Business Alumni Association shall attend the Pitt Alumni Association Board of Directors meetings as the official voting representative of the Business Alumni Association and report back to the President and Director of Pitt Business Alumni Relations, on the business of that Pitt Alumni Association Board of Directors meeting.
 The President may appoint a representative to serve in his/her place for the entire year.

 ARTICLE IV.
 MEMBERSHIP